-The code guides each Devon director, officer and employee in fulfilling our responsibilities to each other, our business partners, shareholders, government and legal systems.
-We also require our chief executive officer, chief financial officer and chief accounting officer to adhere to an additional, more stringent Code of Ethics holding them to the highest level of ethical and legal behavior.
+Our code sets out the basic principles for legal and ethical conduct for each Devon director, officer and employee, and guides how we fulfill our responsibilities to each other, business partners, shareholders, governments and the law.
+We also require our chief executive officer, chief financial officer and chief accounting officer to adhere to an additional, more rigorous code of ethics.

-Devon directors, officers and employees also are expected to comply with policies that provide guidance on specific business practices.
-These include our Zero Tolerance Anti-Harassment Policy, Anti-Corruption Policy and Procedure, Conflicts of Interest Policy, Employee Gifts and Entertainment Declaration Policy, Information System General Usage Policy and Environmental, Health, and Safety Policy.
+We expect Devon directors, officers and employees to comply with policies associated with the code that provide guidance on specific business practices.
+These include our Zero Tolerance Anti-Harassment Policy, Drug and Alcohol Abuse Prevention and Testing Policy, Delegation of Authority Policy, Conflicts of Interest Policy, and Environmental, Health and Safety Policy.

 Devon proactively reinforces the importance and understanding of our ethical standards, legal obligations and regulatory compliance requirements.
 We require employees to complete an ethics training course when they join the company and annually thereafter, and they must acknowledge and agree to abide by our code and its related policies.
 In 2022, Devon reported a 100% rate of code acknowledgment to the Audit Committee.